Decontest/hello-world/README.md

 A starting point

 I have just begun using GitHub.
-My ambitious is to investigate whether it is possible to compose a seven-part extend of Erin Triples using only bobs.
+My ambition is to investigate whether it is possible to compose a seven-part extend of Erin Triples using only bobs.